 You’ll find kickboxing classes focusing on everything from cardio conditioning and elements of dance to self-defense, martial arts, and one-on-one competition.

 But deciding which kind of class to attend is just the first step in preparing to raise those fists for the first time.

 “Kickboxing” is something of a catchall term.
-In South East Asia alone, the word can refer to Cambodia’s Pradal Serey, Lethwei from Burma, the Filipino Yaw Yan, or the tremendously popular Muay Thai, all of which allow the use of elbows and knees during fights.
-In the U.S., however, kickboxing is more a blend of boxing and karate that strictly prohibits strikes with anything but the hands and feet, as well as attacking an opponent’s groin, legs, or back.
+In Southeast Asia alone, the word can refer to Cambodia’s Pradal Serey, Lethwei from Burma, the Filipino Yaw Yan, or the tremendously popular Muay Thai.
+All of these kickboxing styles allow the use of elbows and knees during fights.

 Think you’re up for the challenge?
 Get ready to come out swinging with these tips: